• Personal

 • If your employer's contributions would put you over the concessional contribution cap, you can ask your payroll office about decreasing your salary for superannuation purposes.

-• If you work for the Queensland Government, you could reduce your standard concessional contributions or switch your standard contributions to after-tax contributions.
+• If you work for the Queensland Government and make standard concessional contributions, you could reduce them or switch to after-tax contributions.
+Standard contributions are an employment arrangement for some Queensland Government employers and related entities.

 Total superannuation balance Contribution and 'bring forward' available